MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 > * [Media elements](https://adaptivecards.io/explorer/Media.html) are currently not supported in Adaptive Cards v1.2 on the Teams platform.
 > * Channel and team mentions are not supported in bot messages.

-To include a mention in an Adaptive Card your app needs to include the following elements:
+To include a mention in an Adaptive Card, your app needs to include the following elements:

-* `<at>username</at>` in the supported Adaptive card elements.
+* `<at>username</at>` in the supported Adaptive Card elements.
-* The `mention` object inside of an `msteams` property in the card content, which includes the Teams user id of the user being mentioned.
+* The `mention` object inside of an `msteams` property in the card content includes the Teams user ID of the user being mentioned.
 * The `userId` is unique to your bot ID and a particular user.
 It can be used to @mention a particular user.
 The `userId` can be retrieved using one of the options mentioned in [get the user ID](https://docs.microsoft.com/microsoftteams/platform/bots/how-to/conversations/send-proactive-messages?tabs=dotnet#get-the-user-id-team-id-or-channel-id).

 #### Sample Adaptive Card with a mention